-Explore 12 miles of natural forests and white sandy beaches along the creek from Harris County Precinct 4's Dennis Johnston Park in Spring, Texas to Jesse H. Jones Park and Nature Center in Humble, Texas.
+Explore over 13 miles of natural forests and white sandy beaches along the creek from Harris County Precinct 4's Dennis Johnston Park in Spring, Texas to Jesse H. Jones Park and Nature Center in Humble, Texas.
 Along the way, stop in for a picnic by Hart Lake at the 380-acre Pundt Park or discover local wildlife and plant species at the 120-acre Stahl Preserve.
 Also nestled between Pundt Park and Jones Park is Carter Park, a 115-acre facility featuring a canoe launch, a 12-lane archery shooting range with Olympic-level target distances, and nature trails for hikers, bikers, and equestrians.

 Visit the Spring Creek Greenway trail today to experience the great outdoors!